tagohd/mono/Chat Logs/2023 Chat Logs/(5) May 2023 Chat Logs.md

 >Actually, maybe that *is* his end goal.
 >![[THE_ORB.jpg]]
 >Behold: [[CURSED AL'S CURSED ORB|The Orb]]
->Eating it is the only thing that can save the people whose souls were stolen by Cursed Al. It's also the last one they had in stock.
+>Eating it is the only thing that can save the people whose [[SOUL|souls]] were stolen by Cursed Al. It's also the last one they had in stock.
 He's really not supposed to eat it, but that's its corrupting influence: being really tasty.
 >This will, of course, be played completely straight.
 The characters will never acknowledge how ridiculous the premise is

 ## He actually does look like a bitch